kartik-mlops/LOQ_Kb_effects_backlit/README.md

 Built by reverse-engineering an undocumented WMI interface — it works reliably on the tested hardware but isn't officially supported by Lenovo.
 Use at your own discretion.
 No warranty.

+## Acknowledgments

+Developed by [Kartik](https://github.com/kartik-mlops) with AI-assisted development using **Claude** (Anthropic) — used for code generation, debugging (including tracking down a COM cross-thread bug and a WASAPI loopback API issue), and iterating on the design.
+All testing, hardware access, and final decisions were done by the author.

 ## License

 MIT